DataDog/hiring-engineers/answers.md

 ## 2, Datadog

   I installed Datadog Agent for both Vagrant VM running Ubuntu and my local machine, Mac OS X. Although there are small differences when installing the agent and databases, other setttings on datadog are the same.
-Here I am giving answers only using Virtual Machine (Vagrant Ubuntu 12.04).
+Here I am giving answers using Virtual Machine (Vagrant Ubuntu 12.04).

 ###Level 0 Install VM
    Set up: